pengowray/pengowray/README.md

 ### Pengo Wray

-C#, Unity3D

-- 🔭 I’m currently working on a Morse code game.
-Also Sprinto.
+- 🔭 I’m currently working on a Morse code game (Unity).
+Also Sprinto (C#).
 - 🌱 I’m currently learning Morse code
 - 👯 I’m looking to collaborate on a game
 - 😄 Pronouns: He/Him
-- 💬 Ask me about threatened species

-GitHub Projects (small & large):
+I'm a developer with a wide range of experience in C#, JavaScript, and Python.
+I have a varied portfolio of projects, including Discord bots, web services, and libraries for parsing and formatting data.
+I've also made contributions to several open source projects including LiveSplit and the dotnet runtime.

+GitHub Projects:

 - [Sprinto](https://github.com/pengowray/sprinto/wiki) — Discord bot for writers/authors/nanowrimo, to run writing sprints, to help you focus on your work. [currently closed source] (C#); on 25,000 Discord servers
 - [wasm-ops](https://pengowray.github.io/wasm-ops/) — Chart of WebAssembly Instructions (web page, javascript)